-The British Academy, in partnership with the Learned Society of Wales, present a report that reviews the complex relations between Wales and the United Kingdom as a whole, and within Europe.
+The British Academy, in partnership with the Learned Society of Wales, presents a report that reviews the complex relations between Wales and the United Kingdom as a whole, and within Europe.

 The Scottish referendum on independence has consequences that stretch beyond Scotland’s borders.
 Whatever the outcome, Wales’ relationship with the rest of the United Kingdom is likely to change significantly over the coming years.